FinDockLabs/findock-for-fundraising-flows/README.md

 - Assign the deployed Gift Commitment Lightning Record page to profiles or as organization default to include the custom Gift Commitment Management LWC component
 - Assign the permission set `FinDock Fundraising Flows` to the right users
 - Replace all Salesforce versions of the components like buttons with the FinDock versions:
-  - Got to the Salesforce Layout editor for Gift Commitment
+  - Got to the Salesforce Layout editor for Gift Commitment, Account, Gift Transaction
   - Under Salesforce Mobile and Lightning Experience Actions press "override actions"
   - Remove the following default actions and replace them with the FinDock Mobile & Lightning Actions:
     - `Manage Gift Commitment Schedules`
     - `Upgrade | Downgrade`
     - `Update Payment Method`
+  - Create new or change your Action Launcher Deployments and replace them on your layouts

 ## Contributing